Post-war displacement of Keynesianism: Changes in public opinion

 The public was generally in favour of government efforts to enforce tight controls on private capital as public opinion was strongly against private speculators and financiers.
 Journalists Larry Elliott and Dan Atkinson say that it is hard for us today to imagine how dimly they were viewed.
-The disparaging label Gnomes of Zürich was typical of how they were described during this period.
+The disparaging label Gnomes of Zurich was typical of how they were described during this period.

 Various events began to erode the public's faith in the goodness of government, gathering force from the mid-fifties.
 For Britain and her dominions a key event was the 1956 Suez Crisis along with strands of thought, such as the work of R.D.
 Laing in the counterculture and the thinking of Isaiah Berlin in mainstream academia, who to varying degrees were cynical of the Establishment's claims to want the best for folk, arguing that their true motivation was to advance their private interests or simply the thrill of exerting control.
 In the United States, Ayn Rand's popular novel Atlas Shrugged helped generate public enthusiasm for a return to laissez-faire capitalism—opinion polls have ranked her work as being the second most influential book on Americans after the Holy Bible.

 Concerns over the true motivations of public officials were further encouraged by Public choice theory.
 A rudimentary form of this theory was promoted from the early 1960s by James Buchanan, at the expense of Keynes's standing both in public opinion and among academics.
 Journalists, Elliot and Atkinson, write that by the late sixties the younger generation had grown up with no experience of life before the managed economy, and therefore had no reason to be grateful to it.
 Instead they were skeptical about the Establishment's pretensions of altruism, in some cases hostile to what was perceived as its materialism and in other cases passionate for much more progressive causes.
 A notable worldwide eruption of these feelings caused the Protests of 1968.
 In the US, disenchantment at the Vietnam War and what was seen as the failure of Keynesian responses against inflation further contributed to the public's loss of faith in government.

 Buchanan and James Wanger's 1977 book Democracy in Deficit: the Political Legacy of Lord Keynes was one of the more effective attacks against remaining pro-Keynes opinion.

-A follow up book, The Consequences of Mr Keynes, (1978) by Buchanan and John Burton, further attacked Keynes for his alleged naivete in believing that politicians and bureaucrats are largely motivated by benevolence.
+A follow-up book, The Consequences of Mr Keynes, (1978) by Buchanan and John Burton, further attacked Keynes for his alleged naivete in believing that politicians and bureaucrats are largely motivated by benevolence.